 Cornhole is a fun outdoor lawn game that can be played by people of all ages and skill levels.
-Cornhole can be played as singles or doubles and the only equipment required is 2 boards, 8 bags, some open space and a few people ready for some fun!
+Cornhole can be played as singles or doubles and the only equipment required is two boards, eight bags, some open space and a few people ready for some fun!

 To play, each player or team takes turns tossing their bags at the board opposite of them.
-When a player gets a bag in the hole they score 3 points and any bags that land (and remain) on the board receive 1 point.
+When a player gets a bag in the hole they score three points and any bags that land (and remain) on the board receive one point.
 Play continues until the first player or team reaches 21.